 The ideal candidate for a Fried Frank Civil Rights Fellowship is a third-year law student or recent graduate currently in a judicial clerkship.
 Candidates for The Fried Frank NAACP LDF Fellowship and The Fried Frank MALDEF Fellowship should have a genuine interest in both corporate and civil rights litigation.

 The program annually hires one Fellow for one organization, alternating each year between NAACP LDF and MALDEF.
 For 2019 we are hiring for The Fried Frank MALDEF Fellowship.

 How To Apply

 To be considered, please email the following documents to firstname.lastname@example.org or mail them to the address below for receipt no later than August 20, 2018 at 11:59 PM EST:

 • Two letters of recommendation (one each from a law school faculty member and an employer)

 Select one or two civil rights issues of interest to you.
 Explain briefly why these issues are important to you and how you feel the Fellowship can serve as a vehicle to effect change in those areas, including how your experiences and/or skills may contribute to such change.

-The Fried Frank NAACP LDF Fellowship program Fellow will take place at the New York City office of the NAACP LDF.
+The first two years of The Fried Frank MALDEF Fellowship will take place at the New York City office of Fried Frank.